Samsung/ONE/runtime/infra/python/README.md

-# onert package
+# onert Python Package

-`onert` is a package to run `nnpackage` with the nnfw onert's python API.
+`onert` provides python package to run `nnpackage` package format or supporting modelfile format (`circle`, `tflite`) with the onert's python API.

-This package includes the nnfw-onert python API module resulting from runtime build.
+This package includes the onert python API module resulting from runtime build.

-It is provided separate package for each architecture(x86_64, armv7l, aarch64).
+It is provided separate package for each architecture(x86_64, aarch64), and experimental cross build target architecture(armv7l).

-It uses `onert/infer.py` interface.
+It uses `onert.infer.session` interface defined in `runtime/onert/api/python/package/infer/session.py`.

 ## Packaging

 Execute this command, then the tasks such as copying modules, and packaging.

 ```